 🥣 Are oats gluten-free?

 Oats are naturally gluten-free, so they have no gluten protein.
-They are generally growing, harvested, transported, processed, and/or packaged along with wheat in equipment.
+They are generally grown, harvested, transported, processed, and/or packaged along with wheat in equipment.

 Typically oats are grown to be harvested using equipment with wheat, so there are high levels of cross-contamination.

-However, unless you're gluten intolerant and a celiac, you should get all certified gluten-free oat products.
+However, you should get all certified gluten-free oat products unless you're gluten intolerant and a celiac.
 If you're diagnosed with celiac disease, you should keep the oats away for a while as their contents should be tough to digest.

 🧐 Why is my granola not crunchy?